filamentphp/filament/packages/actions/docs/06-adding-an-action-to-a-livewire-component.md

 use Filament\Forms\Contracts\HasForms;
 use Livewire\Component;

-class ManagePost extends Component implements HasActions, HasForms {
+class ManagePost extends Component implements HasForms, HasActions {
     use InteractsWithActions;
     use InteractsWithForms;